Skip to main content

 Deviation category examples

-The Create Sales Order Schedule Line event for the Sales Order Item object (light purple) occurred too often for 5.27% of objects and resulted in a longer process completion time of 20 days on average.
+The Create Sales Order Item event in the PO Celonis Sales Order event log occurred too often for 24.85% of cases and had an impact of an additional 17 days on throughput time

-• In the first deviation below, Create Sales Order Schedule Line occurred repeatedly after itself (in a loop) between 1 and 83 times.
-This caused an average delay of 17 days in throughput time.
+• In the second deviation, the Create Sales Order Item event occurred repeatedly after itself (in a loop) across 10 event logs, adding 849 days to the throughput time.